-Purpose: The purpose of this policy is to outline procedures The Claremont Colleges will use to issue Timely Warning Notices in compliance with the Clery Act.
+Purpose: This policy aims to outline procedures The Claremont Colleges will use to issue Timely Warning Notices in compliance with the Clery Act.
 TCC is comprised of Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Keck Graduate Institute, Pitzer College, Pomona College, and Scripps College in concert with The Claremont Colleges Services.

-Procedures: A Timely Warning Notice will be issued in the event any that TCC receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCC, where the College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
-For purposes of this policy, "timely" means as soon as reasonably practicable, after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified by each College, or a local police agency.
-Determining which designated official from Campus Safety makes the decision is based on availability during a 24 hour cycle.
-Campus Safety maintains designated individuals throughout each 24 hour cycle who are trained in determining the need for issuing a Timely Warning Notification.
-These designated officials are: Assistant Vice President of Campus Safety, and the on-duty Captain, or Watch Commanders.
+Procedures: A Timely Warning Notice will be issued if TCC receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCC, where the College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
+For purposes of this policy, "timely" means as soon as reasonably practicable after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified by each College, or a local police agency.
+Determining which designated official from Campus Safety makes the decision is based on availability during a 24-hour cycle.
+Campus Safety maintains designated individuals throughout each 24-hour cycle trained to determine the need for issuing a Timely Warning Notification.
+These designated officials are: the Assistant Vice President of Campus Safety and the on-duty Captain or Watch Commanders.

 Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes, arrests and referrals for drug, liquor, and weapons laws violations as defined by the Clery Act1.
-In addition to Timely Warning notifications, Alert Bulletins and Emergency Notifications may be issued for other crimes as determined necessary by the Assistant Vice President of Campus Safety, KGI's Dean of Students, KGI's Title IX and Clery Coordinator, or KGI's Director of Human Resources.
-TCC will issue a Timely Warning Notice even if insufficient information is available if it is likely that there is an ongoing threat to the community.
+In addition to Timely Warning notifications, Alert Bulletins and Emergency Notifications may be issued for other crimes as necessary by the Assistant Vice President of Campus Safety, KGl's Senior Director of Student Affairs and Title IX Coordinator, or KGl's Assistant of Vice President of Human Resources and Employee Engagement.
+TCC will issue a Timely Warning Notice even if insufficient information is available if there is likely an ongoing threat to the community.

 The above individuals determine if an alert should be sent and are the senders of the notices.
-In determining whether to issue a Timely Warning Notice, the responsible individuals described above will consider any factors reflecting on whether the reported crime represents a serious or continuing threat to the TCC community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) the continuing danger to the
+In deciding whether to issue a Timely Warning Notice, the responsible individuals described above will consider any factors reflecting on whether the reported crime represents a serious or continuing threat to the TCC community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) the continuing danger to the

-1 A hate crime is a criminal offense of murder and non-negligent murder, forcible sex offenses, non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, destruction/damage/vandalism of property, domestic violence, dating violence, or stalking incidents, where the criminal offense was committed against a person or property which is motivated, in whole or in part, by the offender's bias.
+A hate crime is a criminal offense of murder and non-negligent murder, forcible sex offenses, non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, destruction/damage/vandalism of property, domestic violence, dating violence, or stalking incidents, where the criminal offense was committed against a person or property which is motivated, in whole or in part, by the offender's bias.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, gender identity, religion, disability, sexual orientation, or ethnicity/national origin.